 7. They may take a bit longer to potty train than other breeds

 8. They may become friends with strangers

 The AKC Standard allows for any recognized hound color.
 These typically include:

 Tricolor - Black, White & Tan

 Lilac Tri - Blue, Tan & White (with chocolate overcoat)

-The only markings that are common in Beagles, is "Ticked".
+The most common marking in Beagles, is "Ticked".
 This can be used to describe a Tricolor with Ticking, a Bluetick, or a Redtick Beagle.
 Occasionally you will even see a Blue Tri with Ticking.

 Professional Training Classes with a duration of at least 6 to 8 weeks are recommended for people who are new to the Beagle breed.

-Pocket Beagles and Miniature Beagles are terms used by unreputable breeders to market their puppies to the public, please ask for health testing from these breeders to ensure that they are reputable.
+Pocket Beagles and Miniature Beagles are terms typically used by unreputable breeders to market their puppies to the public, please ask for health testing from these breeders to ensure that they are reputable.

 There is no minimum size limit in the AKC Beagle Breed Standard.